Direct Access for Answers to Conjunctive Queries with Aggregation: Locally Annotated Databases

 When translating into an annotated database, we obtain the \cqstar $\Qstartimes$ over $\Q$-databases annotated by the numerical semiring $(\Q,+,\cdot,0,1)$.
 Hence, we translate the problem into an intractable one.
-Nevertheless, direct access for $Q$ by $(\star, x, y)$ is, in fact, in $\linlog$, as we will show in \cref{theorem:full-query-annotation-to-variable}.
-This discrepancy stems from the fact that the hardness of $\Qstartimes$ (established in the proof of \cref{theorem:annotated-order-intractability}) relies on the annotation of tuples from both $R$ and $S$.
+Nevertheless, direct access for $Q$ by $(\star, x, y)$ is, in fact, in $\linlog$, as we will show in \Cref{theorem:full-query-annotation-to-variable}.
+This discrepancy stems from the fact that the hardness of $\Qstartimes$ (established in the proof of \Cref{lem:X}) relies on the annotation of tuples from both $R$ and $S$.
 Yet, in our translation, all $S$-facts are annotated by $1$, and only $R$-facts have a nontrivial annotation.
 The resulting $\K$-database is such that every fact is annotated by $\one$ (the multiplicative identity), with the exception of one relation.
 We call such a $\K$-database \e{locally annotated} or \e{$R$-annotated} (when we need to specify $R$).
 We now focus on such databases and show how the assumption of local annotations can be used for efficient access.

-In the remainder of this section, we restrict the discussion to queries without self-joins\footnote{In fact, for the algorithm, it suffices that the relation with unrestricted annotations will not appear in more than one atom.} and fix a logarithmic-time commutative semiring $(\K,\oplus,\otimes,\zero,\one)$.
+In the remainder of this section, we restrict the discussion to queries without self-joins\footnote{In fact, for the algorithm, we only need that at most one atom refers to a relation with unrestricted annotations, so it suffices that the relation with unrestricted annotations is not part of more than one atom.
+The lower bounds do rely on the assumption that every refers to a distinct relation, just like the lower bound of \Cref{thm:known-dichotomy} and all the other lower bounds in this paper.} and fix a logarithmic-time commutative semiring $(\K,\oplus,\otimes,\zero,\one)$.